Graduation vs. Commencement

 What is the difference between graduation and commencement?

-Graduation is an awarding of a certificate or degree once a student has satisfied all certificate or degree requirements as verified by the Admissions & Records Office.
+Graduation is the awarding of a certificate or degree once a student has satisfied all certificate or degree requirements as verified by the Admissions & Records Office.

-Commencement is a ceremony that allows students, family and friends to celebrate in the student's academic accomplishments.
-Participation in the ceremony does not mean the student has graduated and students do not receive their certificate or diploma that day.
+Commencement is the ceremony for students, family and friends to celebrate in the student’s academic accomplishments.
+Participation in the ceremony does not mean the student has graduated and students do not receive their diploma that day.

 "When will my Certificate/Degree be awarded?"

-Please allow approximately 4-6 weeks after end of your final term to be awarded your certificate/degree.
-All communication regarding awarding of certificates/degrees will be sent to your COCC email account.
-Certificates/Diplomas will be mailed approximately 4 weeks later.
-COCC sends certificates/diplomas to the mailing address active on your student services account.
+Allow approximately 2-3 weeks after end of your final term to be awarded your certificate or degree.
+All communication regarding awarding of certificates and degrees will be sent to your COCC email account.
+Once your certificate or degree is awarded, your transcript is the official record and may be ordered immediately.
+Certificates/Diplomas will be mailed within approximately 1-2 months after the end of the completion term.
+COCC sends certificates/diplomas to the mailing address active on your Bobcat web account.
+Please verify your mailing address is current on your Bobcat web account.

 - Official transcripts must be on file in the Admissions & Records office to earn a certificate/degree using transfer coursework.